 There are three main deployment options for your Pexip Infinity platform when using the AWS cloud:

 - Private cloud: all nodes are deployed within an AWS Virtual Private Cloud (VPC).
-Private addressing is used for all nodes and connectivity is achieved by configuring a VPN tunnel from the corporate network to the AWS VPC.
+Private addressing is used for all nodes and connectivity is achieved by configuring a VPN tunnel between the corporate network and the AWS VPC.
 As all nodes are private, this is equivalent to an on-premises deployment which is only available to users internal to the organization.

 The following limitations currently apply: